bmelanman/open-gimbal/README.md

 # open-gimbal
 An open-source gimbal implementation using PX4 autopilot and the ARK cannode

+### ⚠️ IMPORTANT:

+Due to PX4's very strict installation process, Ubuntu 20.04 LTS is ___required___ for the following guide.

+These instructions can be followed loosely with the help of PX4's alternative setup instructions, which can be found [HERE](https://docs.px4.io/v1.13/en/dev_setup/dev_env).

 ## Setting up the repository and its submodules

 Clone this repository: